 Using the Construct Attributes and Inject Attributes components, any set of key/value pairs can be injected in Grasshopper objects.
 This allows for much flexibility regardless of which client the data is consumed (online viewer, Rhino, in the future many more…).
 Below are two examples of how custom attributes are leveraged in the viewer and when working with 3dm files.

-Custom attributes and the viewer
+Custom attributes and the attribute visualization mode

 Read more about the attribute visualization mode on the platform.